Miroslava Najdanovski

-Miroslava Najdanovski (Serbian Cyrillic: Мирослава Најдановски, born 10 January 1988 in Zrenjanin, SR Serbia, SFR Yugoslavia) is a 3-time Serbian Olympic swimmer.
+Miroslava Najdanovski (Serbian Cyrillic: Мирослава Најдановски, born 10 January 1988 in Zrenjanin, SR Serbia, SFR Yugoslavia) is a Serbian Olympic swimmer.

+Biography

-Najdanovski represented Serbia and Montenegro at the 2004 Summer Olympics.
+Najdanovski, a native of Zrejnanin, graduated from the Faculty of Sport of the University Union – Nikola Tesla, represented Serbia and Montenegro at the 2004 Summer Olympics.
 At only 16 years of age, she was the youngest member of the Serbo-Montenegrin delegation and also one of the youngest athletes to compete at the 2004 Summer Olympics in Athens, Greece.
-She participated in one event, the Women's 50 metre freestyle, in which she took 43rd place overall among 75 competitors with a time of 27.18.
+Najdanovski participated in one event, the Women's 50 metre freestyle, in which she took 43rd place overall among 75 competitors with a time of 27.18.

-She represented Serbia at the 2008 Summer Olympics in Beijing, China.
 Najdanovski qualified at the 2007 World Aquatics Championships in Melbourne, Australia.
 She took 36th place in the Women's 100 m freestyle with a time of 57.11.
-Later the same year, she competed at a national cup in Belgrade and qualified for the Women's 50 m freestyle as well, thanks to a time of 26.03.
-She therefore competed in both events.
+She also represented Serbia at the 2008 Summer Olympics in Beijing, China.
+Later in 2008, thanks to a time of 26.03, Najdanovski competed at a national cup in Belgrade and qualified for the Women's 50 m freestyle as well thanks to a time.
+Najdanovski competed in both events as a result.
 She competed in the women's 50m freestyle at the 2012 Summer Olympics in London, finishing with a time of 26.46 seconds, achieving 42nd place in the heats.

+On 4 November 2017, it was announced Najdanovski retired from swimming.

+Personal life

+Najdanovski is friends with tennis player Ana Ivanovic, whom she has known through Ivanovic's relationship with Bastian Schweinsteiger.
+In July 2020, she was on the list of Serbian Progressive Party in the Serbian local elections for Zrejnanin.